RailProfAC/data-science-for-engineers/README.md

-# ifv Rail Data Science
+# Data Science for Engineers

-Repository für Rail Data Science
+From a classic engineer to a data-savvy engineer in three days!